Tazc54/DjangoProjects/README.md

 # DjangoProjects
 ## Django 3 Projects
+### Social Website
-* This project will consist of different Projects Made with Django.
+This project will consist of a social website with Python and Django
-* You can se the different projects in the different branches.
-* Currently working with a blog aplication with Django.
-* More projects to come